zarf-dev/proposals/6-manifest-preview-capability/README.md

 [kubernetes slack]: https://kubernetes.slack.com/archives/C03B6BJAUJ3
 -->

-There is no easy way to see a zarf.yaml file that will be created after templating and importing are finished outside of `zarf package create`.
-Furthermore, there is not a convenient way to see the manifests and values files that will be deployed by a Zarf package.
+Forcing users to use the the print before the (y/n) prompt in `zarf package create` to view their "complied" zarf.yaml has been a less than ideal UX.
+Users not being able to see if their manifests are templated properly before create and deploy can lead to much longer cycle time.
+A Helm template is less than a few seconds, whereas create + deploy could take several minutes or even an hour+.

 This feature would put is in parity with other tools that have similar pre-deploy viewing capabilities.
-The most obvious example is `helm template`, as Zarf would call the Helm library template functions within `zarf package preview`.
+The most obvious example is `helm template`, as Zarf would essentially run a Helm template to get the manifests.
 Other tools have similar capabilities such as opentofu with `tf plan`.

 This feature has been highly requested in recent months:
 - request in Kubernetes slack - https://kubernetes.slack.com/archives/C03B6BJAUJ3/p1730229638367829